ghollisjr/maximacalc/README.txt

 The bash script "maximacalc.sh" is a launcher script for maxima using phys.mac which uses the rxvt-unicode terminal to create a bare-bones but very effective calculator for all kinds of purposes.
+Edit the script with your preferred phys.mac location.